industrial-edge/iih-sdk/docs/002_example_apps/003_Example_003/003_Example_003.md

 ![Alt text](./_graphics/IIHessentialdep.png)

-After successfull completion.
+After successful completion.
 You can expose the port in docker compose yml to build and publish the application in IEM.

 Once the local testing and debugging phase is completed, let's deploy your application by generation the .app file which can be sideloaded to IEM.
 Please go through the below page for steps.